 These are transmitted as AIS Binary Broadcast (code=8, DAC=265, FID=1/2, or similar) and are primarily in use only in Northern Europe.

 True-scale Vessel Display

 In order for True-scale display to be used for a given vessel, the

 - The current position of the vessel must be known.

-- The display must be zoomed in sufficiently far for the displayed vessel to be at least 8mm in size.
-This threshold is 2.0mm when Show True-scale when small is ON,
+- The display must be zoomed in enough for the displayed vessel to

 Frequently Asked Questions